EPL wrap: Time to panic? Liverpool drop more points

-It might be time for Liverpool to start worrying about its slow start to the English Premier League.
+It might be time for Liverpool to start worrying about their slow start to the English Premier League.

 Jurgen Klopp's team dropped points for the fourth time in six games after an eventful 0-0 draw at Everton in the Merseyside derby this morning, with Mohamed Salah hitting the post in stoppage time.

-Chelsea has VAR to thank for not being in a similar position.
-Thomas Tuchel's team, having lost two of their previous three games, held on for a 2-1 victory over West Ham at Stamford Bridge after the visitor had an injury-time equaliser overturned by what Hammers manager David Moyes called a "scandalous" and "rotten" decision.
+Chelsea have VAR to thank for not being in a similar position.
+Thomas Tuchel's team, having lost two of their previous three games, held on for a 2-1 victory over West Ham at Stamford Bridge after the visitors had an injury-time equaliser overturned by what Hammers manager David Moyes called a "scandalous" and "rotten" decision.

-Chelsea already has two losses and a draw in the opening six games, while Liverpool has three draws and one loss, having needed a goal in the eighth minute of injury time to beat Newcastle in midweek.
+Chelsea already have two losses and a draw in the opening six games, while Liverpool have three draws and one loss, having needed a goal in the eighth minute of injury time to beat Newcastle in midweek.

 "It's not the start we wanted," Liverpool manager Jurgen Klopp said.
-"It's not a dream, it's exactly 50% of the points available.
+"It's not a dream, it's exactly 50 per cent of the points available.
 But that's the points we got, and let's go from here.
 If we go through these really hard moments together we have a good chance to create better moments in the future."

-The good news for Klopp is that Liverpool didn't lose any more ground to defending champion Manchester City, which was held to 1-1 at Aston Villa despite another goal from Erling Haaland — the Norwegian striker's 10th.
+The good news for Klopp is that Liverpool didn't lose any more ground to defending champion Manchester City, who were held to 1-1 at Aston Villa despite another goal from Erling Haaland — the Norwegian striker's 10th.

-City is tied with Tottenham for second place in the table on points, giving leader Arsenal a chance to take a four-point lead on Sunday if it can maintain its perfect record when it travels to Manchester United.
+City are tied with Tottenham for second place, giving leader Arsenal a chance to take a four-point lead tomorrow morning if they can maintain their perfect record when they travel to Manchester United.

 Tottenham also remained unbeaten after beating Fulham 2-1 at home in another London derby, with Harry Kane scoring his fifth goal to take sole possession of third place in the Premier League's list of all-time scorers.

-Newcastle missed a host of chances as it was held at home by Crystal Palace to 0-0.
+Newcastle missed a host of chances as they were held at home by Crystal Palace to 0-0.

 GOALKEEPERS SHINE